zio/zio-config/docs/manual-creation-of-config-descriptor.md

 ---
 id: manual-creation-of-config-descriptor
-title:  "Manual creation of ConfigDescriptor"
+title:  "Manual creation of Config"
 ---

 Config Descriptor is the core of your configuration management.
 You can write a description by hand, or rely on